mgechev/angular-ivy-demo/README.md

 - **There are no zones**
 - We don't use rxjs explicitly

-This already reduces the learning curve dramatically by cutting three of the most misunderstood concepts in Angular.
+This already reduces the learning curve dramatically by cutting three of the most misunderstood concepts in Angular. **Keep in mind that Ivy does not deprecate NgModules and zones, they'll keep function the way they do today.
+The only difference is that with the new rendering they become optional**.

 ## Usage